nspcc-dev/dbft/formal-models/README.md

 of `M` `ChangeView3` messages.
 This phase is reachable as soon as at least `M` nodes has reached the phase `II` (have `ChangeView2` or `Commit` messages sent) and if there's not enough `Commit` messages (<=`F`) to accept the block.
-This stage is added to avoid situation when the node is being locked on the commit whereas the majority (>`F`) is willing to go to the next view.
+This stage is added to avoid situation when the node is being locked on the `commitSent` state whereas the rest of the nodes (>`F`) is willing to go to the next view.

 Here's the scheme of transitions between consensus node states for the improved dBFT 2.1 stages-based model: